renoust/talipot/doc/python/gettingstarted.rst

    Figure 9: Using the autocompletion list to get the graph properties names.

-    * **Autocompletion list for subgraphs** Tulip allows to manipulate a large hierarchy of subgraphs.
+    * **Autocompletion list for subgraphs** Talipot allows to manipulate a large hierarchy of subgraphs.
 References to those subgraphs can be retrieved with their names through the use of the dedicated method :meth:`tlp.Graph.getSubGraph`.
 When requesting the autocompletion list for the following context : *graph.getSubGraph(*, the list will be filled with all the names of the graphs present in the hierarchy. :ref:`Figure 10<fig10>` shows an example of that use case.